Hack it at https://cyberstakes.acictf.com

 - Officer (Officer)

-To be eligible you must join the appropriate group by typing your respective category into the group name field on the profile page.
-Then you will be added to the scoreboard for that category.
+To be eligible you must join the appropriate group from your profile page.
+This will add you to the scoreboard for that category.
+You should only join 1 competitive category.

 This is a hacking competition.
 The challenges are intentionally vulnerable and